 * “Our doctrine knows no compromises.”
 (Master K.H.)

 * “Occult Science has its changeless traditions from prehistoric times.”
-(H.P.
-Blavatsky, “The Secret Doctrine” Vol. 1, p.
+(HPB, “The Secret Doctrine” Vol. 1, p.
 516)

-(2) They also know that it was the Masters and HPB themselves who repeatedly emphasised the importance for Theosophists and the Theosophical Movement of staying true and faithful to what they variously called the “original lines,” “original programme,” “original impulse,” “original system,” and “original teachings.”
+(2) They also know that it was the Masters and HPB themselves who repeatedly emphasised the importance for Theosophists and the Theosophical Movement of staying faithful and true to what They variously called the “original lines,” “original programme,” “original impulse,” “original system,” and “original teachings.”